-Ladies and gentlemen, Roger Moore has entered the building and unlike the last guy, he’ll be around for a while.
+Ladies and gentlemen, Roger Moore has entered the building and unlike the last Connery replacement, he’ll be around for a while.
 His first movie as 007 is his best–if you can get around the sexual assault and the flagrant racism.

-Or, the movie where James Bond discovers that black people exist.
+This is also known as the movie where James Bond discovers that black people exist.
 Unfortunately, it assumes that all black people are either voodoo enthusiasts or jazz fiends, not to mention that they all know each other and are part of the same criminal syndicate (to be fair, that plot point is part of the book this is based on).
-It’s extremely problematic.
+It’s extremely unsettling.
 Yaphet Kotto was even allegedly prohibited from attending the premiere or doing press for the film because producers were afraid of public backlash if it was revealed that the villain is black.

-Three British agents are killed in quick succession–all of whom were investigating Kananga, the Prime Minister of fictional Caribbean island San Monique.
-007 quickly ties Kananga to Mr. Big, leader of a drug ring in New York City and New Orleans.
+Anyway, the plot: three British agents are killed in quick succession–all of whom were investigating Kananga, Prime Minister of the fictional Caribbean island San Monique.
+007 quickly ties Kananga to Mr. Big, the leader of a drug ring in New York City and New Orleans.
 It turns out Mr. Big is just a terrible disguise used by Kananga to front the unsavory side of his business practices … and he isn’t very pleased to have Bond sniffing around.
 Can 007 outwit the devilish Kananga, shut down his heroin empire, avoid a voodoo curse, and save the girl he sexually assaulted and endangered?
 Well, of course he can.
 He’s James Bond.

 Taken for what it is, Live and Let Die is Moore’s finest moment as Bond.
 But it isn’t without flaws.
-First, the racism.
+First, the aforementioned racism.
 Second, Bond flagrantly commits sexual assault.
 Bond Girl Solitaire won’t sleep with him, so he tricks her into believing it’s fated for them to be lovers with a stacked Tarot deck.
-Solitaire is also a psychic employed by Kananga who can only keep her powers so long as she remains a virgin.
+Solitaire is also a psychic employed by Kananga who can only keep her powers so long as she remains a virgin (if you’re rolling your eyes at that plot device, you’re not wrong).
 By sexually assaulting her, Bond is literally putting her in danger because Kananga will kill her if she’s useless to him.
+He’s risking her life so he can get laid and he’s now officially a sex offender.
 These two items are extremely troubling.

 Third, whoever cast Clifton James as the buffoonish Sheriff Pepper should die in a fire (but not as much as whoever decided the character was worth resurrecting in The Man With the Golden Gun).
-I suppose the character fits with the time in a Smoky and the Bandit, Dukes of Hazzard way.
+I suppose the character fits with the time in a Smoky and the Bandit, Dukes of Hazzard way (by the way, it’s worth noting that producers courted Burt Reynolds for the role of James Bond but Reynolds told them 007 needs to remain British).
 But that just goes to show why it can be dangerous to bow to current trends when crafting a Bond film: it may seem popular at the time, but within a few years the idea becomes dated and irksome.
 And fourth, the boat chase sequence drags on for so long that it becomes interminable.
 Especially since Pepper is a big part of it.

 The Man Playing Bond